abhishek2x/crm-live/README.md

 ***

 ## It is a Customer Management Platform(CRM) which is developed in python's powerful framework, Django.
-**It is as Customer manaement app which maintains track for their orders.
+**It is a Customer management app which maintains track for their orders.
 Users can Create, Read, Update, and Delete their Orders.
 Each User will have a Personal Dashboard.**

 ***
 <img src="./README_images/1.png"/>